vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/object-extensibility.md

 # Object Extensibility
-Cloud Director object extensions are external applications that can participate in, influence, or override the logic that Cloud Director applies to workflows like vApp instantiation and placement.
+VMware Cloud Director object extensions are external applications that can participate in, influence, or override the logic that VMware Cloud Director applies to workflows like vApp instantiation and placement.
 Their operation is transparent to system users.

 A service provider uses the REST api to [register such extensions and _select_ them on certain _phases_](#extending-a-workflow) of various extensible core workflows.
-The extension must [implement](#implementing-an-object-extension-backend) a certain protocol and handle request/responses from/to Cloud Director.
+The extension must [implement](#implementing-an-object-extension-backend) a certain protocol and handle request/responses from/to VMware Cloud Director.

 ## Overview
 The following is a high level diagram of the components of the object extensibility framework\